Lithuania pardons Russian spies ahead of possible swap with Moscow

 He was sentenced to 10 years behind bars and did not appeal.

-The two Lithuanians were sentenced in Russia in 2016 for allegedly sharing Russian military intelligence with Lithuania.
+The two Lithuanians were sentenced in Russia for allegedly sharing Russian military intelligence with Lithuania.

+Lithuania and its fellow Baltic states Estonia and Latvia have strained relations with neighbouring Russia.

 © 2019 AFP